riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 3. If you have a binary project, you can run it through Miri using `cargo miri run`.

 The first time you run Miri, it will perform some extra setup and install some dependencies.
 It will ask you for confirmation before installing anything.
-If you run Miri on CI, run `cargo miri setup` to avoid getting interactive questions.

 You can pass arguments to Miri after the first `--`, and pass arguments to the interpreted program or test suite after the second `--`.
 For example, `cargo